Abbott combines with Law on 2-hitter, Reds beat Giants 5-1 for 4-game split

 Maile had three hits.
 Jake Fraley, Jonathan India and Will Benson each added two hits for the Reds (52-46), who are 2 1/2 games behind first-place Milwaukee in the NL Central.

+The Giants (54-43) remain tied with Arizona for second in the NL West, two games behind the Dodgers.

-All-Star right-hander Alex Cobb gave up five runs, a season-high nine hits and four walks in 4 1/3 innings.
+All-Star right-hander Alex Cobb gave up five runs, a season-high nine hits and four walks in 4 1/3 innings of what he called a “clunker.”

 Maile hit a two-run homer in the third on a slider, Christian Encarnacion-Strand had an RBI single in the fourth and scored on Benson's double, and India had a run-scoring single in the fifth.